logo

 “When did that happen?”
 I asked him afterward.

-The bellhop pursed his lips and made an indefinite gesture, which could easily mean something between two days and two hundred years.
-I was sure that even if I asked him how old he was, he would answer the same.
+The bellhop puckered his lips and made an indefinite gesture, which could easily mean something between two days and two hundred years.
+I was sure he would answer the same even if I asked him how old he was.
 Just like the bartender, he lived in the moment.

 “A month or a few months ago, maybe.
-I’m not exactly sure!”
-He proved me right after taking almost half a minute to think.
+I’m not exactly sure.”
+After taking almost half a minute to think, he proved me right.

 “And you never saw the guy coming around after that?”